A lack of cash can not only stall your company’s growth but also place its very existence under threat.

 You should also consider external funding sources to help ease your cash flow challenges.
-There are a dizzying number of sources to consider, both traditional and alternative (which is why you should use the services of a part-time FD or CFO to identify the best method for your company and help you navigate your way through any such process).
+There are a dizzying number of sources to consider, both traditional and alternative (which is why you should use the services of a part-time CFO to identify the best method for your company and help you navigate your way through any such process).

 Apply for a bank overdraft

 A bank overdraft has been the traditional form of funding for many businesses.
 But these days, banks are more likely to try to steer their clients to other forms of debt that provide the banks with more security.